 Starting Point is a partnership between Reading Family Church and a local charity; The Mustard Tree Foundation.
 Starting Point aims to help local 16-24 year olds who are not in education, employment or training (‘NEET’) to engage with the opportunities available to them.
 It supports these young people to reach their potential through an authentic relationship with a trained mentor.

 For more information about Starting Point, click here

 HOPE is a place for those who have learning disabilities to have their own expression of Church.
 Each session involves worship through Makaton signs, dance, a short message, a craft or activity as well as refreshments.
 We also run an annual carers day to give a well deserved day of relaxation and recuperation for all carers whether they are paid or care for family members.
 All of our team have undergone safe guarding training and are DBS checked.
-HOPE meets on the first Saturday of the month at our Basingstoke Road offices; for more information please contact the church office.
+HOPE meets on the first Saturday of the month at various locations; for more information please contact the church office.